tzubeli/developer-portal/Getting-Started.md

 The Universal player (or mwEmbed as we call it) offers legacy support - such as for enterprise customers using the old internet explorer - and also features interactivity options, like the dual player or In-Video Quizzes.
 The TV player (or playkit) is built on modern javascript and focuses more on performance.
 Both players are totally responsive.

+We will focus on the TV player:

-1. Create a new player, give it a name, and check out the various player options.
+1. Create a new TV player, give it a name, and check out the various player options.
 2. Save the player and go back to players list; you should now see it the top of the player list.
 Notice that player ID - that is your `UI Conf ID`.
 Now you can use it for embedding your player:

-**Dynamic Player Embed (for TV Player)**
+**Dynamic Player Embed**

 ```
 <script type="text/javascript">